 Due to Brexit, UK businesses are no longer considered EU companies.
 If these businesses want to continue to benefit from the advantages of the EU single market, they may be required to establish a presence in another EU member country.

 Ireland is a viable option as it’s the closest geographically, uses English as the official language and its systems are based on Common Law, similar to the UK.
 In fact, in one of our recent articles, ‘Global Business Expansion: Why Register a Business in Ireland’ we explored how Ireland is home to supportive business legislation and collaborative ecosystems.

-How then, as a business, do you need to be proactive with Brexit?
+How then, as a business, can you be proactive with the aftermath of Brexit?
 And what are your considerations when forming and incorporating in Ireland?
 See below for more.

 Forming a Limited Company in Ireland

 Whether you’re forming a new standalone company or a subsidiary/holding company in Ireland, the formation process with the Companies Registration Office (CRO) is fairly straightforward (Limited Companies are required to have a constitution).
 With the help of reliable professionals, the process of incorporation can be completed online and relatively quickly.